Meghajain84/School_District_Analysis/README.md

 After that the school district analysis was repeated with modified data and this report describes how these changes affected the overall analysis.

-## Results: Using bulleted lists and images of DataFrames as support, address the following questions.
+## Results: Addressing the following questions using bulleted lists and images of DataFrames as support

 ### How is the district summary affected?